salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 Name of the Experience Builder site to preview.
 It has to match a site name from the current org.

-# flags.target-org.summary

-Username or alias of the target org.
-Not required if the `target-org` configuration variable is already set.

 # examples

 - Preview the site "Partner Central" from the org "myOrg":